LeapAC/leap-data_science-assignment/README.md

 Please provide your code and results of this assignment.

-_BONUS_ if the following are included:

-- In production, this solution would be used on millions of rows -- the solution is scalable.

-- If the code is written in PySpark please only use native PySpark (No UDFs or UDAFs please).
+_Part III_:
+Please describe how you would turn this into a scalable system that would run on millions of rows and how to run and maintain this in production.

 We are looking forward to your solution!